-All unit directories compliant with the requirements of clause 8.4 shall contain a Feature_Directory entry that specifies the location of a feature directory whose content and meaning are compliant with this clause.
+All unit directories compliant with the requirements of clause 8.4 shall may contain a Feature\Directory entry that specifies the location of a feature directory whose content and meaning are compliant with this clause.
 Configuration ROM may contain feature directories whose content and meaning are specified either by this standard, another organization or vendor.
-Relevant mandatory and optional entries for feature directories compliant with this document are summarized by the table below; unless explicitly excluded, any optional feature directory entries permitted by draft standard IEEE P1212r are also permitted by this document.
+Relevant mandatory and optional entries for feature directories compliant with this document are summarized by the table below; unless explicitly excluded, any optional feature directory entries permitted by draft standard IEEE P1212 are also permitted by this document.

-Directory entry Directory entry Name Туре Mandatory Description Specifier_ID I Y 24-bit RAC ID of the directory specifier, 00 5029{16} .
+Directory entry Name Type Mandatory Description Specifier_ID I Υ 24-bit RID of the directory specifier, 00 5029 16 .
 Version I Y In combination with the directory specifier ID, it identifies the software interface for the unit.
-Service_ID L Collection of service ID text strings for all services implemented for the instance or unit.
-Device_ID F Device identifier commonly used for plug and play device enumeration.
+Service_ID L Collection of service ID text strings for all services implemented advertised by for the instance or unit.
 Initiator_Capabilities I Indicates that the instance can function as an SBP-2 initiator.